 - How do I apply for a National Insurance Number (NINo)?

 - Where do I find my National Insurance Number (NINo)?

-- What happens if I've submitted a timesheet but haven't been paid?
+- I’ve submitted a timesheet on MyView but haven’t been paid.

 - How do I find out about work assignments if I am already registered with Campus Jobs?

 - What is the full Campus Jobs process?